 The scheduler keeps track of every instance of the schedule.
 The history is useful to triage errors if any, fix and rerun a particular instance.
 When an instance is rerun, the exact context is replicated.
 The screenshot shows an error in instance no. 14 and its rerun.

-Finally, for lights-out operation, we setup notifications for all the schedules to send emails on failures.
+Finally, for the lights-out operation, we setup notifications for all the schedules to send emails on failures.
 These schedules have been running smoothly in general and updating the web app with fresh content everyday.

 This blog post concludes the series describing how we setup the Demotrends website using Qubole to process all the data.
 We hope you are inspired to build your own data-driven websites and would love to hear about them!